andreschaefer/medixx/README.md

 ### step-1

-- Add static html list with two phones into index.html.
+- Add static html list with two medics into index.html.
 We will convert this static page into dynamic one with the help of angular.

 ### step-2

 - Convert the static html list into dynamic one by:
-  - creating `PhoneListCtrl` controller for the application.
+  - creating `MedicListCtrl` controller for the application.
   - extracting the data from HTML, moving it into the controller as an in-memory dataset.
-  - converting the static HTML document into an Angular template with the use of the `ngRepeat` directive which iterates over the dataset of phones.
+  - converting the static HTML document into an Angular template with the use of the `ngRepeat` directive which iterates over the dataset of medics.
     `ngRepeat` clones its contents for each instance in the dataset and renders it into the view.
 - Add a simple unit test to show off how to write tests and run them with Karma.